nickluong-dev/Excel-Instruction-Guide/docs/Pivot-Tables/why-pivot-tables.md

 * What are hourly and daily sales?
 * What are the sale counts of each pizza?

-Now that you understand what kind of information we can gather, let's move on to [making your first pivot table and pivot chart.]()
+Now that you understand what kind of information we can gather, let's move on to making your first pivot table and pivot chart.
+Download our dataset [here.]()